-• Perform a full detailed analysis of network traffic on the VM's network adaptor using a third party tool such as Wireshark.
+- Whenever possible use the virtio network adapter.
+Otherwise, use one of the Intel PRO/1000 adapters. - Use a Bridged attachment instead of NAT. - Make sure segmentation offloading is enabled in the guest OS.
+Usually it will be enabled by default.
+You can check and modify offloading settings using the ethtool command on Linux guests. - Perform a full detailed analysis of network traffic on the VM's network adaptor using a third party tool such as Wireshark.
 To do this, a promiscuous mode policy needs to be used on the VM's network adaptor.
 Use of this mode is only possible on the following network types: NAT Network, Bridged Adapter, Internal Network, and Host-Only Adapter.

 To setup a promiscuous mode policy, either select from the drop down list located in the Network Settings dialog for the network adaptor or use the command line tool VBoxManage.
-See chapter 8.8, VBoxManage modifyvm, page 145.
+See chapter 8.8, VBoxManage modifyrm, page 148.